rgerkin/mathiasverraes.github.com/_posts/2013-09-18-extract-till-you-drop.markdown

 ### Screencast

 There are no slides for this presentation, it's all live demoing.
+[The code is on GitHub](https://github.com/mathiasverraes/extract-till-you-drop).
  I prerecorded a screencast.
 You'll notice I haven't managed to cram in everything I hoped to show, when I wrote the abstract.
-If plenty of people are interested, I'm happy to record more videos of refactoring techniques.
+ If plenty of people are interested, I'll record more videos of refactoring techniques.

 <iframe width="420" height="315" src="//www.youtube.com/embed/S9pKJxOPmWM" frameborder="0" allowfullscreen></iframe>
 [Watch video on YouTube](https://www.youtube.com/watch?v=S9pKJxOPmWM)